jbcupps/Ethics_Dash/documents/workflow_changes.md

 This occurred because the frontend Dockerfile was attempting to copy a file `scripts/frontend-check.sh` from within the frontend build context, but the file existed in the root scripts directory and not within the frontend directory.

 ### Solution
-Modified the frontend `Dockerfile` to embed the health check script directly in the Dockerfile using a `RUN echo` command.
+Modified the frontend `Dockerfile` to embed the health check script directly in the Dockerfile using a Heredoc (`RUN <<EOF > ...
+EOF`).
 This approach:

 1. Eliminates the dependency on the external script file
-2. Makes the Dockerfile more self-contained
+2. Makes the Dockerfile more self-contained and handles multi-line script content reliably
 3. Removes the need for context preparation steps in the GitHub workflow

 ### Files Changed